 Currency for traveling in and around Luang Prabang, Laos

 Lao Kip is the currency of Luang Prabang and the whole of the country, Laos PDR.

 While Lao Kip is the legal and national currency, many tourist establishments actually accept USD as well.
 Keep some changes handy.
 While par-taking one such transaction, keep a track of the ongoing exchange rate.

 Usually, 1 USD is exchanged for 9,500 kip!

 Cards are accepted at big establishments.
-Changes will save your soul at rural areas and small food joints.
+Small bills will save your soul at rural areas and small food joints.

-I did not spot many money exchange spots in Luang Prabang.
-One was at the airport. the other one was near night market area.
-A few sparse ATM machines here and there.
-But cash walks the talk in Luang Prabang so get money exchanged when you can.
+I did not spot many money exchange kiosks or shops in Luang Prabang.
+One was at the airport.
+The other one was near night market area, on Sisavangvong road.
+A few sparse ATM machines stand here and there.
+But cash walks the talk in most of the shopping centers in Luang Prabang so get money exchanged when you can.

 Count the change given to you at the exchange parlor to avoid confusion.
 You will be a millionaire in Luang Prabang after exchange is done, all thanks to inflation legacy ensued from the days of Pathet Laos!

 Usually, the dry months of October to March are the best time to visit Laos, like the rest of Southeast Asia.
 I visited Luang Prabang in July though.
 It was humid, but not as sweaty as Bangkok.